atomicpages/pika-plugin-inline-env/README.md

 ## How it Works

-This plugin works by reading your `dist-src/index.js` file using [node fs](https://nodejs.org/api/fs.html), performing a simple search and replace and writing the file back to disk.
+This plugin works by reading your `dist-src/index.js` (or other configured file) file using [node fs](https://nodejs.org/api/fs.html), performing a simple search and replace and writing the file back to disk.
 All operations are **blocking** so make sure there are no other operations on the same file while the plugin is executing.

 ## Install

 ```sh
 npm i @pika/pack pika-plugin-inline-env --save-dev
 ```

-Note: `@pika/pack` is a peer dependencies -- you need to install this for this plugin to work.

 ## Usage